RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-10-11_Reddit_comments.md

 https://old.reddit.com/r/politics/comments/1o7abwa/full_list_of_young_republicans_involved_in/njm8325/

 Satire-washing for the Reddit audience.
-By prasing this kind of bullshit Reddit comment message, you are prasing the way Trump communicates in Tony Clifton act satire.
-It's all normal now to trash any authenticity and goodness in favor of recking the planet Earth with trash low-effort commenting and satire / comedy / amusement-washing.
+By prasing this kind of bullshit Reddit comment message, we are prasing the way Trump communicates in Tony Clifton act satire.
+It's all normal now to trash any authenticity, nonfiction, and goodness in favor of wrecking the planet Earth with trash low-effort disposable commenting and satire / comedy / amusement-washing.